 While Pulangbato Falls isn’t hidden away in the jungle like Casaroro Falls, it is still worth a visit.
 In fact, it is one of the popular tourist spots to visit while in Dumaguete.

-We left Dumaguete and within 10 minutes’ ride from the City centre we were already cruising along unurbanized lands covered in tropical landscape and a river flowing right next to us.
-And at some point along the way there is also sulphuric steam seeping out of rusty looking rock face right beside the street.
+We left Dumaguete and within a 10-minute ride from the City centre we were already cruising along unurbanized lands covered in a tropical landscape and a river flowing right next to us.
+And at some point along the way, there is also sulphuric steam seeping out of rusty-looking rock face right beside the street.